bartulem/bartulem.github.io/README.md

   * Replace the Google Analytics tracking code with your own, or
   * If you don't use Google Analytics, comment the block of code out entirely.

-Otherwise I will receive GA data and DISQUS comments from your website.
+Otherwise I will receive GA data from your website.